 Psychologists suggest that as the brain effectively filters out relevant cues for distraction, rapid decision making is associated with higher intelligence.
 Detection of microexpression, analyzing behavioral prompts and applying logical inferences are key characteristics of highly intelligent people.
 This puzzle will test your critical thinking and analytical skills.

-- Optical Illusion Eye Test: If you have Sharp Eyes Find the number 74 in 10 Secs
+- Optical Illusion Brain Challenge: If you have Sharp Eyes Find the word Zip among Tip in 20 Secs

 The way you clench your fists reveals your hidden personality traits